sghousy/hello-world/README.md

 I enjoy spending time with family, learning about new technology, and information about world events.

-I also recently developed a love for Sushi.
+I also recently developed a love for sushi.